Bridge: 1750 to 1900

-1800 to present
+1900 to present

-The Sidi M'Cid Bridge in Algeria was the highest bridge in the world when it was built in 1912.

-The mass production of steel in the late 1800s provided a new material for bridges, enabling lighter, stronger truss bridges and cantilever bridges, and producing cables strong enough to make suspension bridges and cable-stayed bridges feasible.
-(Note: Long before the steel era, people made suspension bridges from vines or ropes.
-Iron was used in a few early suspension bridges in the form of iron rods or chains (rather than steel wires or cables).)

-Concrete – which was originally used within the Roman Empire – was improved with the invention of Portland cement in the early 1800s, and replaced stone and masonry as the primary material for bridge foundations.
-When iron or steel is embedded in the concrete, as in reinforced concrete or prestressed concrete, it is a strong, inexpensive material that can be used for horizontal elements of beam bridges and box girder bridges.

-Throughout the 20th century, new bridges by designers such as Othmar Ammann repeatedly broke records for span distances, enabling transportation networks to cross increasingly wider rivers and valleys.
+Throughout the 20th century, new bridges – by designer Othmar Ammann and others – repeatedly broke records for span distances, enabling transportation networks to cross increasingly wider rivers and valleys.
 Cable-stayed bridges – which use cable-stays as the exclusive means of support – became a popular bridge design following World War II.
-(Note: Straight, diagonal cables – known as stays – are used to directly connect the bridge deck to bridge towers.
+(Note: Straight, inclined cables – known as stays – are used to directly connect the bridge deck to bridge towers.
 An early cable-stayed bridge was the 1955 Strömsund Bridge in Norway.
 Stays were used as supplemental supports in some suspension bridges in the 19th century – including the Brooklyn Bridge.)
 The late 20th century saw several major innovations in bridge design.
 Extradosed bridges were introduced and found widespread use, predominantly in Japan.
 In China, concrete-filled steel tubes were adopted as a new approach to building arch bridges.
 Fiber-reinforced polymers – which do not suffer from the rust problems that plague steel – were used in bridges for many applications, such as beams, deck slabs, prestressing cables, wraps on the exterior of concrete elements, and internal reinforcing within concrete.
 (Note: Fiber-reinforced polymers include carbon fiber, fiberglass, and aramids.)
-In the 21st century a bridge span exceeded 2 km for the first time, with the construction of the 1915 Çanakkale Bridge.
+In the 21st century, a bridge span exceeded 2 km for the first time with the construction of the 1915 Çanakkale Bridge.
+(Note: The maximum theoretical span lengths, using materials available in 2014, are: Beam/girder: 550 m.
+Arch: 4200 m.
+Cable-stayed: 5500 m.
+Suspension: 8000 m.
+As calculated by bridge engineer Man-Chung Tang.)